utensil/blog/content/posts/transformer/index.md

 draft: true
 ---

-The purpose of this post is to focus on understanding what is under the hood and the performance factors involved when fine-tuning and running local Transformer models, keeping multi-modality in mind.
+The purpose of this post is to understand what is under the hood and the performance factors involved when fine-tuning and running local Transformer models, keeping multi-modality in mind, with an emphasis on the decoder-only transformers (e.g. GPT series).

 To accomplish this, we first present a brief account of the transformer architecture, including its design intuitions and the underlying mathematics, concretized by illustrative diagrams and code snippets.
 Then we aim to achieve a comprehensive understanding of the widely adopted performance optimizations for the original transformer architecture.